sharath-nayak-cm/device_list/README.md

-# Device Lab Application
+# Device Management Application

 ## Overview
-The Device Lab application is built using **Express.js** for the backend, with **Mongoose** as the database ORM to interact with a MongoDB database.
+The Device Lab application is built using **Express.js** for the backend, with **Mongoose** as the database ODM to interact with a MongoDB database.
 The application manages users and devices, and utilizes **Passport.js** for authentication.
 The entire project is written in **TypeScript** for improved type safety and development experience.

 ---